 Telekom Albania Selects STL and Cognity for its Digital Transformation Program

-STL (NSE: STRTECH),a global data networks innovator, in partnership with Cognity, a leading European systems integrator, announced signing of a multi-year, multi-million dollar strategic digital transformation agreement with Telekom Albania, the first mobile communications company in Albania.
+PUNE, India, Dec.
+20, 2019 /PRNewswire/ -- STL (NSE: STRTECH), a global data networks innovator, in partnership with Cognity, a leading European systems integrator, announced signing of a multi-year, multi-million dollar strategic digital transformation agreement with Telekom Albania, the first mobile communications company in Albania.

 Albania's telecom market is growing significantly and over 1.1 million subscribers are increasing mobile data demand.
 Telekom Albania has chosen to overcome any legacy constraints by moving to a digital platform powered by STL, to be designed, deployed and managed by STL and Cognity over the next 7 (seven) years.